Tarata Department (Chile): Reincorporation to Peru

-The Department was abolished under Arturo Alessandri's administration by law № 3,802 on September 22, 1921.
 On September 1, 1925, at exactly 10 a.m., Chile handed over the former Department to Peru in a ceremony that took place in the main square, with representatives from both countries present.
 Newspaper publisher Agustín Edwards Budge represented Chile, diplomat Manuel de Freyre y Santander appeared for Peru, and General Pershing represented the United States.

 Administration

 The Municipality of Tacna oversaw the administration of the department of Tacna, including Tarata, with its headquarters located in Tacna, where the Departmental Government, and the Provincial Intendancy were located.

 With the Decree of Creation of Municipalities of December 22, 1891, the following municipalities were created with their headquarters and whose territories are the sub-delegations detailed below: